nuxt/image/docs/content/4.providers/storyblok.md

 ---
-title: Storyblok Provider
-description: 'Nuxt Image internally use Storyblok as static provider.'
-navigation:
 title: Storyblok
+description: Nuxt Image internally use Storyblok as static provider
 ---

 Integration between [Storyblok](https://www.storyblok.com/docs/image-service/) and the image module.
 To use this provider you just need to specify the base url of your service in Storyblok.